metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 - `endpoint` (String) Endpoint under which Claudie will access this node.
 - `secret_ref` (Attributes) Secret reference to the private key of the node. (see [below for nested schema](#nestedatt--spec--node_pools--static--taints--secret_ref))

+Optional:

+- `username` (String) Username with root access.
+Used in SSH connection also.

 <a id="nestedatt--spec--node_pools--static--taints--secret_ref"></a>
 ### Nested Schema for `spec.node_pools.static.taints.secret_ref`